kevinvilla01/kevinvilla01/README.md

 #### I am aspiring to be a data scientist
 I am 18 years old, I am currently a high school student, I am passionate about everything related to Data Science and Machine Learning.

-Skills: Python / SQL / C
+Skills: Python / SQL / C / R

-- 🌱 I’m currently learning R programming language
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/kevin-donaldo-bda/)